Lion Throne of Burma: History and safeguarding of the last Lion Throne

 In total, there were nine thrones of only eight different kinds in the time of the monarchs of Burma.
 The Lion Throne was used for judicial affairs at the Supreme Court (Hluttaw) of the Myanansankyaw Golden Palace in Yadanabon period (1800s).
 All of the thrones were constructed during the time of King Bodawpaya (1816) by Shwetaung Nawrahta, the minister of that king, who was in charge of building the palace, including the thrones.
 There were two Lion Thrones, the original one located at the audience hall and a replica of it, located at the Supreme Court.

 After King Thibaw was dethroned in 1885, the Lion Throne was taken by the British to India in 1902, where it was displayed at the Indian Museum, Kolkata.
-After Burma (now Myanmar) regained independence in 1948, it was returned by Lord Mountbatten and housed at the presidential residence on Ahlone Road in Rangoon.
-On 12 September 1959, the throne was moved to the National Museum for public display, where it remains today.
+After Burma (now Myanmar) regained independence on January 4, 1948, it was returned by Lord Mountbatten and housed at the presidential residence on Ahlone Road in Rangoon (Now Yangon).
+On September 12, 1959, the throne was moved to the National Museum for public display, where it remains today.